roopej/dps-control/README.md

 Also, please set the maximum voltage and current according to your power supply specs.

+If you get permission errors about your tty port it might be that your user needs to be added to the `dialout` group.

+`sudo usermod -aG dialout $(whoami)`

 ## Running

 You can run the CLI in virtual python environment with script `./setup.sh`